What matters operationally

 Parking and permit constraints

-Residential zones near busy centres may require visitor permits or payment, and some estates restrict long stays.
+Residential zones near busy centres may require visitor permits or payment, and some estates restrict longer stays.
 Securing the right permit and a legal bay near the entrance shortens the kerb-to-door carry and reduces re-parking interruptions.

 How clean-air or charge-zone rules affect moves in Milton Keynes